 Even the best sleepers have restless nights from time to time.
 Some nights will be better than others, no matter who you are!
-It is inherent in human biology–we are not machines.
-We react emotionally to our surroundings, which impacts the quality of sleep.
+Occasional sleepless nights don’t usually cause major health effects.
+However, lack of sleep becomes a problem when you struggle with this issue regularly.

-How Much Sleep Do You Really Need?
+How Much Sleep Do You Need?

 Keep in mind, though, that these are general recommendations.
 Paying attention to how you feel during the day is still the best approach to assess how much sleep you need.